koii-network/docs/develop/task-tutorials/google-doodle-task/google-doodle-task-functions.md

 - Used `puppeteer.createBrowserFetcher()` to download a browser instance, Firefox in our case.
   - `browserRevision` is the browser version we want to download.
-- Launched the browser, created a new page and visited [Google doodle](https://www.google.com/doodles).
+- Launched the browser, created a new page, and visited [Google Doodle](https://www.google.com/doodles).
 - Parsed the HTML document with Cheerio.
-- Extracted the link of the latest google doodle from the parsed HTML document.
+- Extracted the link of the latest Google Doodle from the parsed HTML document.
-- Converted the link to JSON and stored it on levelDB using the `storeSet()` from `namespaceWrapper`.
+- Converted the link to JSON and stored it on NeDB using the `storeSet()` from `namespaceWrapper`.

 # fetchSubmission()

-The `fetchSubmission` function with fetch and return the value from levelDB using the `storeGet` helper function.
+The `fetchSubmission` function fetches and returns the value from NeDB using the `storeGet` helper function.

 ```javascript
 async function fetchSubmission() {